kodecocodes/vt_android_mvvm/v1/for_instructor/12-data-binding-2.markdown

     configureEditText()
 ```

-We need to update CreatureViewModelTest to handle the switch to ObservableField.
+We also need to update CreatureViewModelTest to handle the switch to ObservableField.

 We use set() to set the name values in two of our tests